KathrynEllenWalton/digital-writing-folio/exercises.md

 ### Is the remix successful (why or why not)?
 I persoanlly found this piece to be more interesting to read due to a brighter colour on the page, along with a 4 - 6 words per line, creating more structure as prose instead of poetry.

+### Reflection:
+- [x] I thoroughly enjoyed reading elit.org and seeing for the first time what digital writing actually is.
+As much as I like the visually, I feel the aesthetics are purposely designed to be dated, prehaps a homage to when the internet first came about.
+- [x] To make a dadaist poem, at first I didn't understand the concept but seeing other people's work I soon gathered what we needed to do.
+- [ ] I found I could follow the instructions easily for this task.

 ## Week 5
 ### Writing Hypertext Fiction
 - [x] How is it different from fiction